Grant – Canadian Group Psychotherapy Foundation

 The Canadian Group Psychotherapy Foundation sponsors educational events with the objective of:

-- Promoting dissemination of awareness of advantages of group psychotherapy as a mental health treatment modality.
+- Promoting awareness of the advantages of group psychotherapy as a mental health treatment modality

 1.1 Relevance to CGPF

 Applications for funding are accepted by the Canadian Group Psychotherapy Foundation at any time during the calendar year.
 Applicants should clearly indicate how their undertaking meets at least one of the two objectives of the CGPF, drawn from the Foundation’s Mission Statement:

 - To support the evolution and expansion of practice, education, and research on group psychotherapy in Canada;